 In a recent press release, the SEC announced three enforcement actions against firms for failing to meet their obligations under Rule 206(4)-7 of the Advisers Act, commonly referred to as the “Compliance Program Rule.”
 Rule 206(4)-7 requires firms to (i) adopt and implement written policies and procedures that are reasonably designed to prevent securities law violations; (ii) annually review the adequacy and effectiveness of compliance policies and procedures; and (iii) designate a chief compliance officer to administer the firm’s compliance program.
 According to Robert Kaplan, Co-Chief of the Asset Management Unit of the Division of Enforcement, “[t]he failure to adopt and maintain adequate compliance policies and procedures is a significant violation of the federal securities laws.”

 The enforcement actions come as part of the Enforcement Division’s new compliance program initiative, which is intended to work closely with SEC examiners to bring enforcement actions against firms that fail to address and remediate compliance deficiencies.
 This is the latest development in the SEC’s renewed focus on identifying and penalizing investment advisers that fail to take compliance obligations seriously.
-For additional information, or for assistance in developing or enhancing your firm’s compliance program, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+For additional information, or for assistance in developing or enhancing your firm’s compliance program, please contact us at (619) 278-0020 to schedule a consultation.